-Click Tap the Touch Pad or click the left Touch Pad control button once.
+Tap the Touch Pad or click the left Touch Pad control button once.
 Left click the mouse once.
 Tap the touch screen once (only for touch screen models).
-Right-click Click the right Touch Pad control button once.
+Click the right Touch Pad control button once.
 Right click the mouse once.
 Press and hold on the touch screen (only for touch screen models).
-Double-click Tap the Touch Pad or click the left Touch Pad control button twice.
+Tap the Touch Pad or click the left Touch Pad control button twice.
 Left click the mouse twice.
 Tap the touch screen twice (only for touch screen models).
-Charm By swiping in from the right edge (only for touch screen models) or pointing the mouse pointer to the lower-right (or upper-right) corner of your screen, you will find a list of charms: Search , Share , Start , Devices and Settings .
-Desktop Click the Desktop tile from the Start screen to access the desktop.
-Start screen You can go to the Start screen by clicking the Start charm.
-You can also use the Windows ® logo key ( 1 ) on your keyboard to go to Start screen.
+By swiping in from the right edge (only for touch screen models) or pointing the mouse pointer to the lower-right (or upper-right) corner of your screen, you will find a list of charms: Search, Share, Start, Devices and Settings.
+Click the Desktop tile from the Start screen to access the desktop.
+You can go back to the Start screen from an app or the desktop by the following ways: Click the Start charm.
+Move the mouse pointer all the way into the lower-left corner of the screen and then click the Start button ( ).
+Use the Windows® logo key ( on your keyboard.
 For detailed information, please refer to the Windows Help and Support.
+You can find all of your apps including desktop programs in the Apps view.
+To get to the Apps view: Move the mouse pointer and then click the icon in the lower-left of the screen.
+Slide up from the middle of the Start screen